bernhard-42/bd_animation/README.md

   ![arm](./examples/arm.png)

-### The AnimationGroup
+### 2.2 The AnimationGroup

-As discussed above, we build the `AnimationGroup` by adding the three objects and assembling them.
+As discussed above, we build the animation group by adding the three objects and assembling them.

 ```python
 disk_arm = AnimationGroup(